iobroker-community-adapters/ioBroker.hikvision-alarmserver/README.md

 An adapter to receive alarms/events sent from Hikvision cameras.

-Tested with basic & smart events on Hikvision DS-2CD2143G2-I. Success/failure/bug reports welcome.
+Tested with Hikvision models:

+- DS-2CD2043G2-I
+- DS-2CD2143G2-I
+- DS-2DE2A404IW-DE3
+- DS-2DE3A404IW-DE/W

+Success/failure/bug reports welcomed if you have a model not in this list.

 ## Usage